tylergaw/colorme/README.md

 npm run release
 ```

 That will create a new git tag.
-Travis will see the new tag and run `./scripts/deploy.sh` which in turn builds the project and uploads the artifacts to S3 using the `aws` cli tool.
+Travis will see the new tag and run `./scripts/deploy.sh` which in turn builds the project with `npm run build` and uploads the artifacts to S3 using the `aws` cli tool.

 Note: The AWS key and secret in `.travis.yml` are for an IAM role that only has access to the the `s3://colorme.io` bucket.